FAQ

 Q: Do you only have vegetable shares?

-Q: Who provides the fruit?
+Q: Who provides the additional shares?

 Q: What is the time and place of distribution?